jesseschalken/hack-utils/README.md

 Functions have simple verbal names.
 Where a different use of the same verb is needed for different types (sequential array, associative array, string), the less common versions are suffixed with `_string`, `_array` or `_assoc` as appropriate.
 For example, `chunk` (for arrays), `chunk_string`, `chunk_assoc`.

-Symbols prefixed with `_` should not be referenced from outside the library.
+Symbols prefixed with `_` are private and should not be referenced from outside the library.

 TODO:
 - Filesystem (fopen, scandir, unlink, ...)